Why all the Script Consultants?

 Excellent credentials, extensive experience – and all of it circa The African Queen.

-Age might bring wisdom but if the script consultant has been out of the game for this long, how can they realistically relate the client’s screenplay to the contemporary market?
+Age might bring wisdom but if the script consultant has been out of the game for this long, and still works off Final Draft V4, how can they realistically relate the client’s screenplay to the contemporary market?

 GREEDY WOLF PRODUCTIONS and PECULIARITY PICTURES (the type with bedroom offices) might be about to let loose their projects at Cannes or Sundance, so you might choose to give the script consultant the benefit of the doubt, but don’t say you weren’t warned…

 The industry is small, and there aren’t that many bona fide companies.